 GSRP is Michigan's state-funded preschool program for 4-year-olds who have factors that may place them at risk.
 The program uses developmentally appropriate practices in a play-based curriculum with the goal of preparing children to successfully enter kindergarten.
 The program is free to eligible families.
-Children must be 4 on or before September 1, 2015.
+Children must be 4 on or before September 1 of the school year in which they are enrolling.

 Why should I consider a high-quality preschool for my child?